santismo/Logic-Pro-11-Chord-time-detect-Automation/READMEE.md

 Map “Go to Position…” to z

-Map “Create Marker” to Control + Option + M
+Map “Create Marker without rounding” to Control + Option + M

 Map “Rename Marker” to =